Web DevelopmentUX vs CX - what's the difference

 What is User Experience (UX)?

-Initially, the term UX was intended to describe all user interactions within an organization.
+The term UX was initially intended to describe all user interactions within an organization.
 But since this term was proposed in an era when the computer was the primary form of interaction in the digital world, some began to interpret it more precisely: UX is the experience of a single interaction and not a long—term relationship between a client and a company.

-At the same time, to describe the complete set of customer interactions with the company over a long time, another term began to be used — CX, aka "customer experience."
+At the same time, another term began to be used to describe the complete set of customer interactions with the company over a long time — CX, aka "customer experience."

 What is the customer experience?